Who we are

 Sharon has a special interest in working with adults and young people who have experienced sexual assault and/or complex trauma, and with children who have been abused physically, emotionally, and/or sexually.
 She also has a special interest in working with separated families and understands the complexities of family breakdown for parents and their children.

 Sharon provides individual therapy for adults, young people, and children.
 She also prepares Family Reports for separating couples who need support to decide what arrangements are in their childrens’ best interests.
+For more information on this service, please see here.

 - Clinical Psychologist